minima52/digital-garden/_pages/index.md

 <h1>Start Here</h1>

 <p>Hi!
 I'm May.
-This website serves as a commonplace book or a personal wiki, containing notes on my past, present, and future.
+This is my attempt at documenting my life through a series of notes.
 Feel free to explore as you like by clicking on any link that interests you.</p>

 <p>This website contains a total of <b>33</b> pages and <b>6</b> notes.</p>